 HIST 323S.
 The French Revolution, 1770-1815: The Enlightenment, Terror, and Napoleon.
 1 Unit.

 The French Revolution is a course examining the major themes and debates concerning the origins, course, and consequences of the French Revolution, inclusive of the Napoleonic Era.
 Through a close reading of primary and secondary texts we will try to integrate French revolutionary history and historiography, emphasizing the importance of change over time, politics and culture, society and economy, and historical cause and effect.
-Writing-intensive course.
+Writing enhanced course.

 HIST 326H.
 Germany in War and Revolution: From the Second Empire to the Third Reich.
 1 Unit.